lunjon/gokdl/README.md

 ## API

-The general API for module (including the types Doc, Node, Arg and Prop) is yet to be done
+The general API for module (including the types Doc, Node, Arg and Prop) is yet to be done.

 Although it can be used, it is very rough.